MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Obtaining-Performance-Metrics-from-a-Linux-system.md

 ### <a id="mpstat"></a>mpstat

-The `mpstat` utility is part of the `sysstat` package, it displays per CPU utilization and averages, this is helpful to quickly identify CPU usage. `mpstat` provides an overview of CPU utilization across the available CPUs, helping identify usage balance and if a single CPU is heavily loaded.
+The `mpstat` utility is part of the `sysstat` package.
+It displays per CPU utilization and averages, which is helpful to quickly identify CPU usage. `mpstat` provides an overview of CPU utilization across the available CPUs, helping identify usage balance and if a single CPU is heavily loaded.

 The full command is: